-- Carefully remove the hoisting cable (D79) from the tree and locate onto the two raised clevises on the sides of the pilot's cockpit.
+- ☐ Carefully remove the hoisting cable (D79) from the tree and locate onto the two raised clevises on the sides of the pilot's cockpit.
 The cable rests behind the pilot's seat.
 This cable was used on the real aircraft to raise the plane from dockside to the carrier deck.
-It was also used to suspend the plane from the ceiling when space was at a premium below carrier decks. - Glue the radio direction finder loop (A26) onto the mid-fuselage shelf. - Carefully locate and glue the telescopic gun / bomb sight (H9) to the upper cowl. - Finally, glue the pilot's headrest (D23) to the pilot's bulkhead.
-This part was adjustable on the real aircraft and the mounting pin will need to be trimmed to your desired length before gluing. - Install map table (J110) from Step 2 at this time.
+It was also used to suspend the plane from the ceiling when space was at a premium below carrier decks. - ☐ Glue the radio direction finder loop (A26) onto the mid-fuselage shelf. - ☐ Carefully locate and glue the telescopic gun/bomb sight (H9) to the upper cowl. - ☐ Finally, glue the pilot's headrest (D23) to the pilot's bulkhead (for post-Pearl Harbor plane) or to the mounting piece created in Step 3 (for a pre-war plane).
+The headrest was adjustable on the real aircraft, and the mounting pin will need to be trimmed to your desired length before gluing. - ☐ Install map table (J110) from Step 2 at this time.